 AI-Based channels can be useful in different scenarios.

 As an example, you want to help your employees improve soft skills and task-specific skills on your product.
 You want to have two different channels, one called Soft Skills, containing only courses for the entire company, and one called Product Skills, with formal and informal contents, dedicated only to the Marketing and to the Sales teams.
-You need the Marketing department only to have access to external content as well (Docebo Discover).

 To do so you need to: